Mental Health Case Management vs. Therapy: What’s the Difference?

 For example:

-• A case manager helps someone with schizophrenia secure disability benefits and coordinate psychiatric care.
+• A case manager helps someone with schizophrenia secure disability benefits, find appropriate mental health counselors, and coordinate psychiatric care.

-• A therapist helps that same person process emotions, manage daily stress, and improve their quality of life.
+• A therapist helps that same person process emotions, manage daily stress, and improve their quality of life through individual therapy or psychotherapy.

 If your mental health struggles are affecting your relationships, adding family therapy into the mix can be incredibly helpful.
 A case manager can connect you with family or couples counseling if conflicts are tied to mental health challenges.